Fiserv/identity-and-access-management/docs/getting-started.md

 # Getting Started with CIAM API

-Fiserv Identity and access managment API  provides a simple way through [Developer Studio](?path=docs/getting-started-dev-portal.md) to integrate Identity and access managment functionality such as multi-factor authentication functionality.
+Fiserv Identity and access management API  provides a simple way through [Developer Studio](?path=docs/getting-started-dev-portal.md) to integrate Identity and access management functionality such as multi-factor authentication functionality.

 ---

 ## Services and capabilities

-Build secure solution using IAM provided services and capbilties.
+Build secure solution using IAM provided services and capabilities.

 <!-- type: row -->